Prince Frederick, Duke of York and Albany: Family

 Frederick married his third cousin Princess Frederica Charlotte of Prussia, the daughter of King Frederick William II of Prussia and Elisabeth Christine of Brunswick-Lüneburg, at Charlottenburg, Berlin, on 29 September 1791 and again on 23 November 1791 at Buckingham Palace.
 The marriage was not a happy one and the couple soon separated.
 Frederica retired to Oatlands Palace, in Surrey, where she lived until her death in 1820.

 Honours and arms

-Arms of Frederick Augustus, Duke of York and Albany used from 1801 to 1824: Royal arms of King George III with a label of three points argent the second point charged with a flag of St George for difference.
-The inescutcheon of Hanover had an inescutcheon argent charged with a wheel of six spokes gules for the Bishopric of Osnabrück.
+Frederick's coat of arms, consisting of the royal arms differenced by a label of three points, the second point charged with a red cross.
+The Hanoverian inescutcheon showed the arms of Osnabrück (argent, a wheel of six spokes gules) en surtout.